 A Best Estimate

 The “weakest ridings” model isn’t completely realistic either.
 For example, we know that in 2021, the party has no candidates in Newfoundland and Labrador.
-But in 2019, three of NL’s seven candidates receive more votes than the candidates in the party’s 90 weakest ridings.
+But in 2019, three of NL’s seven candidates received more votes than the candidates in the party’s 90 weakest ridings.

 We could refine our model by going riding-by-riding through the 2019 results, or by looking at regional polling today, but I don’t think that level of detail is necessary.
 It’s safe to say that the party’s tragic number lies somewhere between the “all ridings are equal” estimate and the “90 weakest ridings” estimate—likely closer to the latter.